 Russian numbers up to 100

-Note that the five numbers below are made up of numbers from the list above, as you’d probably expect.
+Note that the first column of numbers below are made up of numbers from the lists above, as you’d probably expect.

 Russian numbers up to 1,000